KartSid/Tic-Tac-Toe/README.md

 ### Project Description
 1. A tic-tac-toe bot that you cannot beat.
 It has a Cyberpunk Theme
-2. A Sarcastic, Passive Agressive Chat Bot
 ### The Problem (that doesn't exist)
-1.The Fact that we can defeat people in tic-tac-toe 2.Kindness
+1.The Fact that we can defeat people in tic-tac-toe

 ### The Solution (that nobody asked for)
 1.By never being able to defeat it
-2.By making a bot that is passive aggressive
 ## Technical Details
 ### Technologies/Components Used
 For Software: